digipolisantwerp/embeddable-widgets_module_js/CONTRIBUTING.md

 ## What should I know to get started?

-This component is part of the [ACPaaS UI platform](https://acpaas-ui.digipolis.be).
+This component is part of the [AUI platform](https://antwerp-ui.digipolis.be).

 ## How can I contribute code?